Quotation Marks: How To Use Them Correctly With Examples

 Things to Avoid When Using Quotation Marks

-Don’t use quotation marks for emphasis.
+Don’t use this special punctuation marks for emphasis.
 They’re not magic words that will make your reader pay attention to what you’re saying.
 Using them for emphasis can make your writing seem weaker and less confident.
 For example:

 • The best way to use quotation marks is to quote someone else’s words directly.